oracle/graal/docs/reference-manual/java-on-truffle/HotSwapPluginAPI.md

 ## Micronaut HotSwap Plugin
 ​
 The Micronaut HotSwap plugin example implementation is hosted as a [fork](https://github.com/javeleon/micronaut-core) of Micronaut-core.
-The following instructions are based on a Mac OS X setup and only minor variations are needed for Windows.
+The following instructions are based on a macOS X setup and only minor variations are needed for Windows.
 To get started:
 ​
 1. Clone the repository: